-These are just a few of the thoughts that have led 9 million Americans to pack their bags and move outside the United States.
+These are just a few of the thoughts that have led 9 million Americans to pack their bags and move out of the United States.
 There are plenty of reasons people want to expatriate themselves and their USD.

 Whatever your reason is, consider yourself lucky.
-American expats have a much easier time moving abroad than many other immigrants.
-That being said, there are certainly some countries that are much more American-friendly than others.
+American expats have a much easier time moving abroad than citizens of other countries.
+That said, there are certainly some countries that are much more American-friendly than others.

-For this list, we compiled research on top living factors such as cost of living, visa/work permit requirements, language barriers, expat population, quality of health, and crime rates.
+We compiled research on top factors people who are interested in living abroad to consider including the cost of living, visa/work permit requirements, language barriers, expat population, quality of health, and crime rates.

-Cost of living: Similar or slightly more than the U.S. (think Seattle level prices for city living)
+Cost of Living: Similar or slightly higher than the U.S. (think Seattle-level prices for city living)

-Drawbacks: High cost of living, Difficult to get residency unless you have an employer or desired skill
+Drawbacks: High cost of living, difficult to get residency unless you have an employer to sponsor you or a desired skill

-The cost of living is slightly more than some other countries on this list.
-Living in Auckland will cost about the same as living in Seattle.
-However, there are some huge benefits for families living in New Zealand, including subsidized health care, a world-renowned work/life balance, and a blend of city and nature living.
-New Zealand also has one of the best education systems in the world and was rated the second safest country on the planet by the 2019 Global Peace Index (the USA came in 128th).
-There are small expat communities in the big cities like Auckland and Wellington, though not as established as other countries.
+The cost of living is higher than in other countries on this list.
+Living abroad in Auckland will cost about the same as living in Seattle.
+However, there are some huge benefits for families living in New Zealand, including a quality healthcare system, world-renowned work/life balance, and a balance between city and nature.

-Cost of living: Varies from city to city, but significantly lower than the U.S. (Munich is the most expensive city to live in, and it will cost about the same as living in Philadelphia)
+Cost of Living: Varies from city to city, but typically lower than in the U.S. (Munich is the most expensive city to live in, and it will cost about the same as living in Philadelphia)

 Drawbacks: Complicated bureaucracy, German language requirement